mabdisalan/StudentInfoPortal-2/README.md

 	- Make sure JavaScript is enabled in your browser.
 	- Check the console (F12 → Console) for errors; `js/script.js` logs a startup message.
 	- If you opened pages as `file://` and encounter restrictions, try serving via `python -m http.server` or Live Server.

+ ## Future Improvements
+- Add edit and delete functionality for student records
+- Include a search or filter option in the students table
+- Implement sorting by name, age, or course

+##  Testing
+- Open `form.html` and add a few student records.
+- A confirmation message appears below the form showing the student has been added.
+- Go to `students.html` and confirm that the added names appear correctly.
+- Refresh the page — data should persist because it’s stored in `localStorage`.
+- To clear all data, open your browser’s DevTools → Local Storage → remove the `students` key.

 ---